-A CV template provides focus, guidance and can spur jobseekers into action and ultimately save them time when writing their CV.
+A free CV template provides focus, guidance, and can spur jobseekers into action, and ultimately save time when writing their CV.

-Using a CV template helps job seekers to create a unique CV by providing guidance on what is required.
-A CV template helps job seekers by suggesting content which is aligned to their job, and ensures that no work duties are overlooked.
+Using a modern CV template helps job seekers to create a unique CV by providing guidance on what is required.
+A free CV template helps job seekers by suggesting content which is aligned to their job search, and ensures that no work history, relevant skills, or key information are overlooked.

-A CV template helps by sharing information on the structure of a CV, it suggests what are appropriate titles for each section of the CV, the order the CV should be written in and reaffirms what is relevant to the reader.
+A professional CV template or CV builder helps by sharing information on the structure of a CV, it suggests what are appropriate titles for each section of the CV, the order the CV should be written in, and reaffirms what is relevant to the reader, employer, or hiring manager.

-Overall a CV Template works as a guide on what content to include and what format the CV should follow, to help the user create a customised CV which will be tailored specifically to their persona, their experiences and their personal achievements.
+Overall a CV template works as a complete guide on what content to include and what format the CV should follow.
+The format helps the individual create a customised CV, which is tailored specifically to their persona, their experiences, and their personal achievements.

-Firstly, only use a CV template as a guide - do not copy the template, or anyone else’s CV for that matter.
+Firstly, only use a free CV template as a guide - do not copy the CV template, or anyone else’s CV for that matter.

-Be sure to review several CV templates before writing your CV.
-You’ll be able to find hundreds online, so invest time in drafting your CV to ensure it is unique and describes the most enticing and relevant parts of your experience.
+Be sure to review several free CV templates before writing your CV.
+You will be able to find hundreds online, so invest time in drafting your CV to ensure it is unique and describes the most enticing and relevant parts of your experience.

-When using a CV template, make sure to fulfil your objectives.
+Free CV templates are a great tool, but you need to make sure it fulfils your objectives.
 Ensure it is relevant to your industry and occupation.
-Consider the length of the CV, whether it is concise and focus on how you tell your story.
+Also, consider your CV length and layout, whether it is concise, and how it can help you tell your story.

 A CV is a document that people use when applying for a position and typically, it is the first thing a prospective employer will read about you; therefore it is the first impression they will have about you.

-A CV allows you to summarise your skills, achievements, experience, education, hobbies and interests.
+A CV allows you to summarise your hard and soft skills, achievements, experience, education, hobbies and interests.

 Normally a CV will be created and shared with potential employers that you seek work with, however, there are other uses: